-St. Peter’s mission and outreach work to serve the Lord through our service and support to various local, national, and international projects.
+St. Peter’s mission and outreach efforts serve the Lord through our service and support to various local, national, and international projects.

-Some examples of our local works include our ongoing collection of nonperishable food, which goes monthly to support the town of South Windsor’s Food and Fuel Bank.
+In recent years we have turned our efforts intentionally toward local concerns.
+Some examples of our local works include our ongoing collection of nonperishable food, which goes monthly to support the town of South Windsor’s Food and Fuel Bank, and Hartford Bags of Love, supporting the homeless.

 Some of our ongoing international work includes the establishment and continuing work to grow the Africa Education Partnership (AEP).
 The AEP works to build and maintain partnerships with communities in the USA and in Africa through education for all qualified applicants regardless of religious beliefs, origin, or gender.
 Its initial focus is in Northern Nigeria.